How the PSTN Interacts With Your VoIP Calls

 You may remember the switchboards that required individuals to manually connect incoming calls to their destinations, as is shown in the image above.
 Today, we have replaced those jobs with digital switches, which are just electronic devices that could fit on your desk.

-The digital switches mentioned previously — the central office and gateway — make it possible for switching in the PSTN to take place not necessarily in entire buildings but in rooms that contain multiple pieces of automated telephony equipment.
+The digital switches mentioned previously — the central office and gateway — make it possible for switching in the Public Switched Telephone Network to take place not necessarily in entire buildings but in rooms that contain multiple pieces of automated telephony equipment.

 The word “gateway” can refer both to a centrally-located office and the piece of telephony equipment that processes calling signals.
 Interconnects are a type of gateway hardware.